constraintAutomaton/parallel-execution-ltqp-desa/content/introduction.md

 Due to the highly decentralized nature of data vault environments, Link Traversal Query Processing (LTQP) is the preferred query paradigm [](cite:cites Taelman2023).
 LTQP consists of executing a query over an internal data store while recursively dereferencing links following a lookup policy to add more data into the internal data store [](cite:cites Hartig).
 LTQP has been studied in the past by multiple researchers ( for example those authors [](cite:cites Hartig2016, Ladwig2011, Miranker2012)) in the context of the **open web**.
-The current scientific consensus is that the bottleneck for fast query execution is the number of HTTP requests [](cite:cites Hartig2016).
+The current consensus is that the bottleneck for fast query execution is the number of HTTP requests [](cite:cites Hartig2016).

 Taelman et al. [](cite:cites Taelman2023) in their work have demonstrated that